 In matters of doctrine, when Paul addresses the church at Galatia regarding the toleration of false teaching, he does not rebuke the elders; he rebukes the church as a whole (Gal.
 1:6).
 Therefore, the congregation is ultimately responsible for guarding and protecting the doctrine of the church.
 One outworking of this responsibility is for the members to vote on our Statement of Faith.

-In matters of membership and discipline, the church is ultimately responsible for receiving and removing members.
-In Matthew 18:15-20, Jesus teaches that it is under the jurisdiction of the church as a whole to discipline those living in ongoing, unrepentant sin.
+In matters of membership, the church is ultimately responsible for receiving and removing members.
+In Matthew 18:15-20, Jesus teaches that it is under the jurisdiction of the church as a whole to seek after those living in ongoing, unrepentant sin.
 Moreover, he says to the church, “Whatever you bind on earth will be bound in heaven and whatever you loose on earth will be loosed in heaven.”
-The phrase refers to the church’s act of receiving and removing members.
-Furthermore, in 1 Corinthians 5:1-13, Paul calls the church to remove a man from its membership who is living in unrepentant sin and in 2 Corinthians 2:6, Paul speaks of punishment of a member “by the majority,” indicating the majority of the church had acted to remove the man from membership.
-Therefore, in light of these biblical examples, it is evident that taking in and removing members falls under the authority of the church as a whole.
+The phrase refers to the church’s authority over its members.
+The same principle is found 1 Corinthians 5:1-13 and in 2 Corinthians 2:6.
+In the latter passage, Paul speaks of “the majority,” referring to the majority of the church who was in agreement in how to best care for a member who had gone astray.
+Therefore, in light of these biblical examples, it is evident the membership of the church falls under the authority of the church as a whole.

 Finally, the church is responsible to appoint its leaders.
 In Acts 6:1-6, the apostles seem to leave it in the hands of the congregation as a whole to appoint godly men who might serve in a role that likely formed into the office of deacon.
 Moreover, given the responsibility the church bears to protect its doctrine, it follows that the entire congregation has the authority to appoint its elders, the teachers of doctrine.